The Arabic language has a big contribution in education, especially in science, astronomy and mathematics. Here are some of them.

 This word was derived from the Arabic term “awārīya” which means “a defect” or “a damaged thing.”
 In Arabic language, its former meaning is “financial loss due to damaged goods.”
 Aside from mathematical use, this word is now also used to describe something “ordinary/typical”.
 It can also mean something that is neither good nor bad.

 The Arabic language is truly complex.
 In fact, according to the Foreign Service Institute (FSI), it is a language which is exceptionally difficult to learn for native English speakers.
-So, if you are searching for that English to Arabic translation Dubai residents prefer, visit http://frontlinetranslation.com/ today.
+So, if you are searching for that arabic translation in dubai residents prefer, visit http://frontlinetranslation.com/ today.